espoon-voltti/evaka/compose/README.md

 ## Database dump

 To dump local database run `./db.sh dump` and restore it with `./db.sh restore`.
-Optional dump path can be given to script, example `./db.sh dump /tmp/my.dump`.
+Optional dump name can be given to script, example `./db.sh dump my.dump`.

 ## Troubleshooting